 Posted by marilynch

-As with past years, people biking 17-Mile Drive, Pebble Beach and other popular spots around the county had beautiful biking weather on New Year’s Day.
-And Christmas week 2013 in Monterey County included bike to the beach weather!
-In our county seat and largest city, Salinas, Christmas Day brought a record high temperature for the date of 82 degrees.
+However, in many years, people biking 17-Mile Drive, Pebble Beach and other popular spots around the county had beautiful biking weather on Christmas and on New Year’s Day.
+Christmas week 2013 in Monterey County included bike to the beach weather.
+In our county seat and largest city, Salinas, Christmas Day 2013 had a record high temperature for the date of 82 degrees.

-Here’s a gallery of some folks out “braving winter”–bicycling the City of Monterey on a brisk December morning.
+Here is a gallery of some of the many folks out “braving winter”–bicycling the City of Monterey on a brisk December morning.

 Bike-and-riders from Prunedale, this couple used their own vehicle to tote their bikes to Monterey on this beautiful sunshiny morning.

 Bike love in any language: Angelica y Herman speak of bicicletas!

 “Sweetie, I’ll scoot to the right so you can bike alongside me in this lane while we visit.
 There’s a big move for share-the-trail harmony around here.“